intel/QAT_Engine/README.md

 supports OpenSSL\* 1.1.1 or OpenSSL\* 1.1.0.
 This release was validated on the following:

-* Operating system: CentOS\* 7.4 64-bit version
+* Operating system: CentOS\* 7.4 64-bit version & FreeBSD\* 11.3 64-bit version
 * Kernel: GNU\*/Linux\* 3.10.0-693
 * Intel&reg; Communications Chipset C62X Series Software for Linux\*, version 4.9
+* Intel&reg; Communications Chipset C62X Series Software for FreeBSD\*, version 3.7
 * OpenSSL\* 1.1.1 (Basic functionality testing done on TLS1.3)

-It is recommended that the Intel&reg; QAT OpenSSL\* Engine is built against GNU\* C Library version 2.23 or later to take advantage of AVX-512 optimizations if supported by your processor.
+It is recommended that the Intel&reg; QAT OpenSSL\* Engine is built against GNU\* C Library version 2.23 or later to take advantage of AVX-512 optimizations if supported by your processor (Linux Specific).

 ## Additional Information